 During their degree programme students will make use of advanced pharmaceutical equipment, develop knowledge of innovative drug delivery technologies and have access to a world-class library that enhances their development as independent, lifelong learners.

-Students will also have the opportunity to engage in a range of work-related learning opportunities and may opt for a placement period within the industry.
-This will help students build knowledge, understanding and operation of industrial processes and develop an ability to work independently and in a multidisciplinary team.
+Students will also have the opportunity to engage in a range of work-related learning opportunities which will help build knowledge and understanding of industrial processes and develop an ability to work independently and in a multidisciplinary team.

 Details of assessments associated with this course are outlined below: